martinpercu/todo-angular-signals/README.md

 - New method inputHandler().
 This will get the new task and then add it into the signal tasks array state.
 - In the html add (change)="inputHandler($event)"

+## Delete Task
+- New method deleteTask().
+- In html add a (click in the button class"destroy").
+Important in Click deleteTask(i). "i" is the index generated in the @for.